-6.3 Key risks managed by Security
+6.3 Key security risks

-The key risks managed by Security cover risks to IT security, particularly risks relating to cybercrime, and to physical security, which involves keeping people and infrastructure safe.
-These risks arise from exposure to:
+The key risks managed by Security cover risks to IT security and to physical security:

-- The IT systems, data, and operations needed for the Bank to run smoothly; - Stakeholders such as clients, employees, partners, and external service providers; - Infrastructure, i.e., buildings and other premises containing Bank property, and all of the equipment the Bank needs to operate.
+- IT security risks, particularly risks relating to cybercrime, arise from exposure to the IT systems, data, and operations needed for the Bank to run smoothly. - Physical security risks relate to the safety of people clients, employees, partners, and external service providers - and the security of infrastructure, i.e., buildings and other premises containing Bank property, and all of the equipment that the Bank needs to operate.